U.S. diplomats to star in public impeachment hearings next week

 A quid pro quo is not necessary, however, to prove high crimes or misdemeanors, which is the standard the U.S. Constitution requires for the impeachment of a president.

-Reporting by Richard Cowan, Jonathan Landay, Mark Hosenball, David Morgan, Steve Holland, Susan Heavey, Doina Chiacu, Makini Brice, Susan Cornwell and Patricia Zengerle in Washington; Writing by Paul Simao and Andy Sullivan; Editing by Alistair Bell and Peter Cooney
+Reporting by Richard Cowan, Jonathan Landay, Mark Hosenball, David Morgan, Steve Holland, Susan Heavey, Doina Chiacu, Makini Brice, Susan Cornwell and Patricia Zengerle in Washington and Karen Freifeld in New York; Writing by Paul Simao and Andy Sullivan; Editing by Alistair Bell and Peter Cooney